Perfect bunt starts comeback as Mariners win fourth straight, reach .500

 So Dyson bunted, and he didn’t lay down just a good bunt.
 He laid down a perfect bunt to break up the perfect game.
 That was very clearly the moment the game turned on its head.

+“I’m not going to let him dictate what I’m going to do,” Dyson said.
+“I’m going to go out there and continue to play my game.”

+Said Verlander, “It was a perfect bunt.
+It’s part of his game.
+I don’t think it was too late to be in a situation to bunt, especially with that being a major part of what he does.
+I really didn’t have any issue with it.
+It’s not like I got upset about it.
+It was just my first time out of the stretch and I lost some rhythm there.”

-Verlander walked Mike Zunino next.
-He gave up a single to Jean Segura to load the bases.
-Ben Gamel drove in Dyson with a single.
-Nelson Cruz drove in two more runs with a two-out double — the final batter Verlander faced.
+Verlander walked Mike Zunino.
+He gave up a bloop single to Jean Segura.
+Ben Gamel drove in Dyson with a hit, and Nelson Cruz drove in two more runs with a two-out double — the final batter Verlander faced.

-Just like that, in the span of six batters, Verlander’s perfect game, no-hitter and night all ended.
+“We were all talking about how we just needed somebody to get on,” Cruz said, “and we could change the way he was pitching.”

+Dyson’s game-changing bunt avenged an uncharacteristic mistake in the sixth inning.
+With Miguel Cabrera on first, J.D.
+Martinez hit a fly ball to center.
+Cabrera froze, thinking Dyson was going to make the catch.
+Dyson didn’t reach the ball, so he threw to second, trying to get the force out.

+He rushed the throw, and it skipped into the Tigers’ dugout, allowing the runners to advance.
+Both scored and Detroit took a 4-0 lead.
+“I was pretty upset about that,” Dyson said.

-In the seventh inning, Mitch Haniger tied the game with a solo home run.
+In the seventh inning, Mitch Haniger tied the score with a solo home run.
 After Segura and Gamel reached base, Robinson Cano drove them in with a double in the gap.

 And Cruz delivered once more, this time a single to give the Mariners a 7-4 lead.

-The Tigers scored two runs that inning and ran Paxton out of the game with one out in the fifth inning.

-In the end, Paxton gave up four runs (three earned) and nine hits in 51/3 innings.
-His ERA (now 3.39) has risen by more than two runs in his last four starts.
+That erased what had been a better, if still up-and-down start, from James Paxton.
+Servais said Paxton’s “stuff” was much better than in his previous starts, but for the fourth straight start he allowed at least three runs in fewer than six innings.

-But the Mariners’ offense erased Paxton’s up-and-down start with a comeback that all started with a bunt.
+But that was all a side story to the Mariners’ comeback, which started with a bunt.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.